arnavchauhan7/top_ai_stock_analysis/README.md

     -   Run the script `Codes.R`.
 This will generate a table object named `table_final`.

-    -   Use the `table_final` command to view the table in the R console.
+    -   Use the `table_final` command to view the table in the Viewer.

 **Note:** This script retrieves data directly from Yahoo Finance.